-The provider agency must have a current certification issued by the Institute for Functional Family Therapy (FFT) Inc. The licensed entity has agreed to assume responsibility for this service under its license.
+The provider agency must have a current certification issued by the Institute for FFT Inc. The licensed entity has agreed to assume responsibility for this service under its license.
 The provider contracts with FFT, Inc. for training, supervision and monitoring of services.
 This occurs primarily through a FFT national consultant.
 The provider will also have a contractual relationship with FFT Inc., allowing the provider to deliver the licensed FFT model.

 FFT services are targeted for youth primarily demonstrating externalizing behaviors or at risk for developing more severe behaviors, which affect family functioning.
 Youth behaviors include antisocial behavior or acts, violent behaviors and other behavioral issues that impair functioning.
-Youth may also meet criteria for a disruptive behavior disorder (attention deficit/hyperactivity disorder (ADHD), oppositional defiant disorder (ODD), and/or conduct disorder).
+Youth may also meet criteria for a disruptive behavior disorder (attention deficit/hyperactivity disorder (ADHD), oppositional defiant disorder and/or conduct disorder).
 Youth with other mental health conditions, such as anxiety and depression, may also be accepted as long as the existing mental and behavioral health (BH) issues manifest in outward behaviors that impact the family and multiple systems.
 Youth with substance use issues may be included if they meet the criteria below, and FFT is deemed clinically more appropriate than focused drug and alcohol treatment.
 However, acting out behaviors must be present to the degree that functioning is impaired and the following terms are met:

-- 1. Youth, ages 10-18, typically referred by other service providers and agencies on behalf of the youth and family, though other referral sources are also appropriate; - 2.
-At least one adult caregiver is available to provide support and is willing to be involved in treatment; - 3.
-A DSM-5 diagnosis as primary focus of treatment.
-Symptoms and impairment must be the result of a primary disruptive/externalizing behavior disorder, although internalizing psychiatric conditions and substance use disorders may be secondary; - 4.
-Functional impairment not solely a result of an autism spectrum disorder or intellectual disability;
+- Youth, ages 10-18, typically referred by other service providers and agencies on behalf of the youth and family, though other referral sources are also appropriate. - At least one adult caregiver is available to provide support and is willing to be involved in treatment. - A DSM-5 diagnosis as primary focus of treatment.
+Symptoms and impairment must be the result of a primary disruptive/externalizing behavior disorder, although internalizing psychiatric conditions and substance use disorders may be secondary. - Functional impairment not solely a result of an autism spectrum disorder or intellectual disability.

-LOUISIANA MEDICAID PROGRAM ISSUED: 02/25/22

-REPLACED: 08/26/21
+REPLACED:

-CHAPTER 2: BEHAVIORAL HEALTH SE CRVICES

-APPENDIX E-2: EVIDENCED BASED PRA ACTICES (EBPs) PO LICY -
+APPENDIX E-2: EVIDENCED BASED PRACTICES (EBPs) POLICY -

 FUNCTIONAL FAMILY THERAPY (FFT) AND FUNCTIONAL

-THERAPY - CHILD WELFARE (FFT-CW)) PAGE(S) 17
+THERAPY - CHILD WELFARE (FFT-CW) PAGE(S) 17

-- 5. Youth displays externalizing behavior, which adversely affects family functioning.
-Youth's behaviors may also affect functioning in other systems; and - 6.
-Documented medical necessity for an intensive in-home service.
+- Youth displays externalizing behavior which adversely affects family functioning.
+Youth's behaviors may also affect functioning in other systems. - Documented medical necessity for an intensive in-home service.

-Functional Family Therapy - Child Welfare (FFT-CW) services are targeted for youth and families with suspected or indicated child abuse or neglect.
+FFTCW services are targeted for youth and families with suspected or indicated child abuse or neglect.
 Problems include youth truancy, educational neglect, parental neglect or abuse, a history of domestic violence, adult caregiver substance use, and adult caregiver anxiety, depression and other mental health issues.
-Youth may also meet criteria for a disruptive behavior disorder (ADHD, ODD, and/or conduct disorder).
+Youth may also meet criteria for a disruptive behavior disorder (ADHD, oppositional defiant disorder and/or conduct disorder).
 Youth with other mental health conditions, such as anxiety and depression, may also be accepted as long as the existing mental and BH issues manifest in outward behaviors that impact the family and multiple systems.
-Youth with substance use issues may be included if they meet the criteria below, and FFT-CW is deemed clinically more appropriate than focused drug and alcohol treatment.
+Youth with substance use issues may be included if they meet the criteria below, and FFTCW is deemed clinically more appropriate than focused drug and alcohol treatment.
 However, acting out behaviors must be present to the degree that functioning is impaired and the following terms are met: